-(1995) conclusion that EVOS did cause sufficient direct mortality to affect substantial proportions of fish populations.
+(1995) that EVOS did cause sufficient direct mortality that affected substantial proportions of fish populations.
 Since Armstrong et al. (1995), however, there has been a paradigm shift in how researchers assess the consequences of petroleum contamination (Peterson et al. 2003) with increasing attention paid to the effects of low-level, sublethal consequences of oil toxicity in a range of marine fish species (Hicken et al. 2011, Incardona et al. 2012, Sørhus et al. 2016) [missing REFS?].

+NRC (2003) Oil in the Sea III: Inputs, Fates, and Effects (2003).
+The National Academies Press, Washington, DC. doi:10.17226/10388

+Fingas M (2011) Oil Spill Science and Technology.
+First edn.
+Gulf Professional Publishing, Burlington, MA, USA and Oxford, UK

+Ramseur JL (2012) Oil Spills in U.S. Coastal Waters: Background and Governance.
+Washington, D.C.

 As the signature of EVOS on demersal fish communities is expected to be indirect and complex, we adopted a community-level approach to detecting the signature of EVOS in demersal groundfish.
-Our approach showed that while EVOS and Control areas were indistinguishable in term of temporal variability (CV) and measures of community synchrony, we showed that EVOS-affected areas showed a decreasing trend in total biomass relative to Control areas.
-This signal appears to be driven largely by declines of apex predators in the EVOS-affected areas which include important fisheries species such as Lingcod (Ophiodon elongatus), Pacific cod (Gadus macrocephalus), and Pacific halibut (Hippoglossus stenolepis) and reduced trend of the pelagic foragers guild such as Pacific hake (Merluccius productus) and multiple rockfish species in the genus Sebastes.
-In contrast to our expectations that benthic foragers would be most exposed to any oil toxicity, we observed no clear signal between EVOS and Control regions among benthic foragers.
+Our approach showed that while EVOS and Control areas were indistinguishable in term of temporal variability (CV) and measures of community synchrony, we demonstrated that EVOS-affected areas had a decreasing trend in total biomass relative to Control areas.
+This signal appears to be driven largely by declines of apex predators in the EVOS-affected areas, including important fisheries species such as Lingcod (Ophiodon elongatus), Pacific cod (Gadus macrocephalus), and Pacific halibut (Hippoglossus stenolepis), and reduced trend of the pelagic foragers guilds, such as Pacific hake (Merluccius productus) and multiple rockfish species (genus Sebastes).
+In contrast to our expectations that benthic foragers would be most susceptible to oil toxicity, we observed no clear signal between EVOS and Control regions among benthic foragers.

 We also showed a signature of increased correlation among EVOS and Control regions in that peaks coincident with the expected peak window in which EVOS effects should be apparent (1990-99).
 We know of no other shared driver among these areas that would be hypothesized to produce such a pattern.
 A similar temporal pattern is evident among the apex predator guild as well, though not as strong (not shown… appendix?).

-We suggest that our observed patterns in the groundfish community are consistent with a small, though generalized reduction in recruitment in EVOS areas relative to Control area.
-A slight but broad based impact is consistent with our current understanding of sublethal effects of oil on pelagic eggs and larvae that can lead to reduced fish performance (e.g. reduced growth).
+We suggest that our observed patterns in the groundfish community are consistent with a small, though generalized reduction in recruitment in EVOS areas relative to Control areas.
+A slight, but broad based impact is consistent with our current understanding of sublethal effects of oil on pelagic eggs and larvae that can lead to reduced fish fitness (e.g., reduced growth).
 Such signatures would be most evident only when examined across the entire community simultaneously, rather than on a species by species basis (Fig. 3).